 iii.
 Qlik Cloud Content Data Access and Use by Qlik: For Qlik Cloud, customers and their users control who has access to their Content Data shared through their personal spaces and tenant, which may be controlled via the customer’s identity provider (e.g., IdP).
 Under our policies and controls and subject to our legal obligations, Qlik team members do not access a customer's Content Data in their Qlik Cloud tenant unless (a) the customer/user actively shares it with someone at Qlik by invitation into the tenant (e.g., for Consulting or Support services), or (b) the customer/users removes such Content Data from Qlik Cloud and otherwise sends it to Qlik (e.g., in a Support ticket on Qlik Community).
 Only a specific, limited group of Qlik employees can access individual user Qlik Cloud Content Data to troubleshoot, following an explicit invitation by the customer, and only under strict controls.
 Customers may also choose to utilize our Customer Managed Key feature, meaning that the customer holds the encryption key to their tenant.

 iv.
 Data Retention of Content Data: Users may at any time during their subscription delete their Content Data.
 Once deleted by the user, all information hosted by Qlik in that application is deleted, with back-ups deleted after a period of time in line with our internal data retention rules.
-For dormant Content Data (i.e., applications within accounts that have been inactive for over 12 months), Qlik may delete such Content Data.
-Likewise, Qlik Cloud accounts that are inactive for more than 12 months may be deactivated by Qlik.
+For dormant Content Data, Qlik may delete such Content Data.
+Further information on deletion by Qlik of expired tenants can be found here.
+Likewise, Qlik Cloud accounts that are inactive (e.g., for more than 12 months) may be deactivated by Qlik.

 Qlik is not typically a Data Processor for customers of Client-Managed Deployments.
 This is because any Content Data a customer chooses to put into or create in the Qlik Client-Managed Deployment stays on the customer's system(s).
 Qlik does not host, access or otherwise process this Content Data; therefore, the customer, and not Qlik, is the Data Controller (and the Data Processor, where relevant) of this Content Data in data protection law terms.
 It is therefore not typically necessary for customers to enter into a data processing agreement with Qlik for Client-Managed Deployments, unless the customer wishes to share with Qlik for Qlik Services (see 6 C below) Content Data containing Personal Data elements.